C:\Users\Joshua>dumpbin /nologo /dependents "C:\Program Files\nodejs\node.exe"

 --volume my_db_data_volume:/data/db \

-# Mount the named volume to the path '/data/db' in the container
+# Create a named volume called 'my_db_data_volume'# Mount the named volume to the path '/data/db' in the container

 --name my_db \ # Assign a name to the container